Team-A-Prime/Project-4/docs/product-backlog.md

 # Product backlog
- - Get webcam interaction with browser working
+ - Get webcam interaction with browser working (complete)
    - Complexity: **low**
    - Time requirement: **low**
    - This is relatively straightforward with modern web technology
- - Get p2p video chat working over WebRTC
+ - Get p2p video chat working over WebRTC (complete)
     - Complexity: **high**.
 This is the most complex part of the application
     - Time requirement: **high**.
     - Ben Haney is familiar with this technology, so he should spearhead the development effort on it
- - Manage multiple rooms
+ - Manage multiple rooms (complete)
    - Complexity: **medium**.
    - Time requirement: **medium**.
    - If we write the code for the single p2p video chat modular enough, this should be straightforward to implement.
 If we don't, then this could take awhile
- - Group chats
+ - Group chats (complete)
    - Complexity: **high**.
    - Time requirement: **medium**.
    - This shouldn't require massive code changes if we write the code well the first time (read: if we write it modular enough).
 However, it has high complexity because it introduces new bug-vectors and edge cases that need to be tested/checked.
- - Text chat
+ - Text chat (complete)
    - Complexity: **low**.
    - Time requirement: **medium**.
    - This isn't too difficult to add, but will take some time to add to the application
- - Accounts
+ - Accounts (incomplete)
    - Complexity: **medium**.
    - Time requirement: **medium**.
    - This will require adding a database backend to store account credentials
-- Recorded sessions
+- Recorded sessions (incomplete)
    - Complexity: **high**.
    - Time requirement: **high**.
    - This will require serious planning about how to store and retrieve (potentially large) video files on/from the server